 The minor Linguistics aims to introduce students to the most important concepts and theories in the study of language, to linguistic research and to the academic, analytical, and methodological skills that are involved in this.

 The minor consists of 4 compulsory courses (30 EC).
-The preferred order is period 1-4, but it is possible to enter the minor in period 3.
+The preferred order is period 1-4, but it is also possible to start the minor in period 3.

 - If you are a student of the English Language and Culture BA and choose the specialisation “The Social Life of English”, you need to contact your Study Advisor.